 Yesterday Walt and I were chatting in his office and I gazed over his shoulder to see on his computer the news of the El Paso massacre.
 It was at Walmart, happening to people who were enjoying the everyday comfort of going shopping for toothpaste.
 In a matter of moments, that harmless activity turned into a bloodbath.
-Then, hours later, a shooting rampage fatally shot nine people in a Dayton, Ohio entertainment district.
+Then, hours later, a shooting rampage turned fatal for nine people in a Dayton, Ohio entertainment district.

 What can we do about this?
-What follows are three evidence-based actions that you can take to be part of the solution for what is going on in our country.
+What follow are three evidence-based actions that you can take to be part of the solution for what is going on in our country.

 Mental health matters, as there are now about one million people in the US who have serious mental illness yet are living without the supportive environment historically provided them.
-The fact that there is one gun for every American, man woman or child and the availability of semi-automatic weapons is a factor.
-Yet with the underlying issues of mental illness, stress reactivity, gridlock in Washington, and extremism in society, our nation has not confronted the overwhelming stress that is negatively impacting us as individuals or our our society.
-The problem isn't just the lack of responsible care of those with mental limits but that the whole system has not been willing to put together a cohesive plan to deal with the excessive stress of our nation.
+The fact that there is one gun for every American man, woman, and child and the availability of semi-automatic weapons are factors.
+Yet with the underlying issues of mental illness, stress reactivity, gridlock in Washington, and extremism in society, our nation has not confronted the overwhelming stress that is negatively impacting us as individuals or our society.
+The problem isn't just the lack of responsible care for those with mental limits but that the whole system has not been willing to put together a cohesive plan to deal with the excessive stress of our nation.

 Stress is cumulative